sharkLoc/xtab/README.md

   view       Show CSV file content help       Print this message or the help of the given subcommand(s)

-Options:
-  -h, --help  Print help (see more with '--help')

 Global Arguments:
   -d, --delimiter <CHAR>      Set delimiter for input csv file, e.g., in linux -d $'\t' for tab, in powershell -d `t for tab [default: ,]
   -D, --out-delimite <CHAR>   Set delimiter for output CSV file, e.g., in linux -D $'\t' for tab, in powershell -D `t for tab [default: ,]